tinymce/tinymce-docs/migration-from-4x.md

 ### Custom Toolbar Buttons

-The methods for adding custom toolbar buttons have changed significantly between TinyMCE 4.x and TinyMCE 5.0.
+The methods for adding [Custom Toolbar]({{site.baseurl}}/ui-elements/toolbarbuttons/#howtocreatecustomtoolbarbuttons) buttons have changed significantly between TinyMCE 4.x and TinyMCE 5.0.

 * Toolbar button types have changed from basic, split, listbox, and menu to basic, toggle, split, and menu.
 * Methods for creating toolbar buttons have been moved from `editor.*` to `editor.ui.registry.*`.